 The Minneapolis School of Anesthesia utilizes NursingCAS for online application processing.
 You can access the NursingCAS site here: NursingCAS

 Your NursingCAS application must be verified and we must be in receipt of your supplementary application (above) and supplementary application fee prior to October 31st to be considered for the class that starts the following fall.
-Please understand that it can take NursingCAS up to four weeks to verify your application – plan your application accordingly.
+Please understand that it can take NursingCAS up to four weeks to verify an application – plan your application accordingly.
 Your application will not be considered if it is not verified by the deadline – NO EXCEPTIONS